 The most important thing to remember when considering shelter is providing a diversity of material, plant habitats and sizes, from evergreen to deciduous.
 The greater the diversity, the more options there will be in the real estate market for the plurality of tastes and needs.
 You might like a single family dwelling hole in a tree, but another might just need a motel for an overnight stay amongst some leaves.
 The more and varied the shelters, the cooler the neighborhood, and the more balanced nature becomes.

 Amy Myers, Lead Horticulturist

-Missed any of Josh’s latest posts?
-Click below to read more:
+Miss any of our latest posts?
+Click the links below to catch up on what you’ve missed!

-Want to be notified when we post?
-Enter your email here; we promise we won’t sell your info!
+Want to be notified whenever we post?
+Enter your email address here – we promise we won’t bug you too much, and we’ll never sell your info!